 What the donor-advised fund payout rate means for philanthropy and how it fits into the bigger charitable giving picture

 Those of us who work with donor-advised fund (DAF) donors every day know that they are caring, committed, and creative givers.
 We also know they use DAFs for both their long- and short-term giving.
 This has never been more apparent than in the past year, when grantmaking from DAFs skyrocketed in response to the COVID-19 pandemic.
-While generosity is not a calculation, the DAF payout rate is an important philanthropic benchmark.
+While generosity is not a calculation, the donor-advised fund payout rate is an important philanthropic benchmark.

 What is the DAF payout rate?